mpv-player/mpv/DOCS/man/en/input.rst

         - ``b vf set ""`` remove all video filters on ``b``
         - ``c vf toggle lavfi=gradfun`` toggle debanding on ``c``

+``cycle_values ["!reverse"] <property> "<value1>" "<value2>" ...``
+    Cycle through a list of values.
+Each invocation of the command will set the given property to the next value in the list.
+The command maintains an internal counter which value to pick next, and which is initially 0.
+It is reset to 0 once the last value is reached.

+    The internal counter is associated using the property name and the value list.
+If multiple commands (bound to different keys) use the same name and value list, they will share the internal counter.

+    The special argument ``!reverse`` can be used to cycle the value list in reverse.
+Compared with a command that just lists the value in reverse, this command will actually share the internal counter with the forward-cycling key binding.

+    Note that there is a static limit of (as of this writing) 10 arguments (this limit could be raised on demand).

 ``enable_section "<section>" [default|exclusive]``
     Enable all key bindings in the named input section.